 - Consider using proven literary devices, like rhythm, alliteration, puns, contrast, metaphors, or humour to make your title more memorable.

-Step 3: Test your titles and subtitles
+Choosing a Book Title - Step 3: Test your titles and subtitles

 Ready to see which of the titles and subtitles you’ve come up with work best?
 Then you’re ready for Step 3, where you’ll test them.
 First, you’ll do this qualitatively with a focus group, and then quantitatively through either a poll or a smoke test.